cepdnaclk/e23-co2060-FindIT/docs/index.md

 # FindIT: A Smart Lost and Found Management System

-Losing something valuable like your keys, a wallet, or a laptop—is incredibly stressful, especially in a fast-paced campus environment.
+Losing something valuable like your keys, a wallet, or a laptop is incredibly stressful, especially in a fast-paced campus environment.
 Currently, most lost and found processes are fragmented, relying on pure luck, scattered social media posts, or physical notice boards with limited reach.

 **FindIT** is designed to bridge this gap.
 We have built a smart, privacy-first platform that centralizes the recovery process.
 Instead of waiting for a chance encounter, FindIT uses structured data, AI-driven image processing, and intelligent matching to reunite people with their belongings quickly and securely.